elemental-lf/benji/docs/source/cleanup.rst

 ``benji rm`` removes the version metadata and corresponding blocks from the database backend.
 It also adds the removed block entries into a deletion candidate list.
-By default it also removes the backup of the metadata on the *data backend*.
+By default it also removes the backup of the metadata on the storage.
 If you want to keep this data, you can use the ``-k`` or ``--keep-backend-metadata`` option.

-In order to really delete blocks from the *data backend*, you'll need ``benji cleanup``.
+In order to really delete blocks from the storage, you'll need ``benji cleanup``.

 Cleanup
 -------

-To free up space on the *data backend*, you need to cleanup.
+To free up space on the storage, you need to cleanup.
 There are two different cleanup methods, but you'll usually only need the so-called *fast-cleanup*.